bihealth/bih-cluster/bih-cluster/docs/slurm/commands-sbatch.md

 The command will create a batch job and add it to the queue to be executed at a later point in time.

-!!! info "Slurm Documentation: srun"
+!!! info "Slurm Documentation: sbatch"

-    Please also see the official [Slurm documentation on srun](https://slurm.schedmd.com/srun.html).
+    Please also see the official [Slurm documentation on srun](https://slurm.schedmd.com/sbatch.html).

 ## Important Arguments